If you have a pool or are close to the beach this summer, you’ll need some swim diapers so your kid doesn’t fill the pool with doodies.

 Cute, cheap and easy to find.
 They don’t fit as snugly as others on the list because they can’t be cinched or tightened.

 All in all, this is a cute, economical diaper that’s also very comfortable.
 It performs reasonably well, but note this brand is quite bulky under your child’s swimsuit.

-Alva Baby Washable Swim Diaper — 2 pack ~ $14 for 2, ECONOMY PICK
+Alva Baby Washable Swim Diaper ~ $10+ for 2, ECONOMY PICK

 AMP Swim Diaper ~ $16

 A lesser-known but amazing swim diaper from Canada is the AMP.
-The beauty of this diaper is that it’s also highly adjustable, with multiple rows of snaps that allow it to fit snugly at the thigh and in the back, which is exactlywhat you want.
+The beauty of this diaper is that it’s also highly adjustable, with multiple rows of snaps, providing a snug fit at the thigh and in the back, which is exactly what you want.
 Ships easily to Canada or the U.S.